Las Vegas Strip: 2000–present

 In 2021, the Pinball Hall of Fame moved near the "Fabulous Las Vegas" sign at the south end of the Strip.
 Later that year, Resorts World Las Vegas opened in June on the site of the former Stardust Resort and Casino.

 The Sphere opened in September 2023.
 Also, the Fontainebleau Las Vegas opened on the site of the former El Rancho Hotel and Casino and Algiers Hotel in December 2023.

 BLVD, a three-story shopping center, opened in November 2024 with several additional tenants opened and others set to debut in 2026.

 Future developments

 The Tropicana was demolished in October 2024.
 It will be replaced with a new Bally's Las Vegas resort and New Las Vegas Stadium which will become the home of the Athletics after they relocate to Las Vegas from their temporary home in Sacramento.
 The stadium and hotel are set to open in 2028 for the 2028 MLB season.
 The Mirage also closed in July 2024, but will reopen as the Hard Rock Las Vegas in 2027.

+On August 31, 2026, a new road will be built to intersect Las Vegas Boulevard and Russell Road, making it the Strip's first new intersection in 60 years.
+The road, which will be called "Diamond Arena Drive," will bypass Las Vegas Boulevard and provide access to a new NBA stadium.

 Transportation

 Buses

-RTC Transit (previously Citizens Area Transit, or CAT) provides bus service on the Strip with double decker buses known as The Deuce.
+RTC Transit (previously Citizens Area Transit, or CAT) provides bus service on the Strip with double-decker buses known as The Deuce.
 The Deuce runs between the Welcome to Fabulous Las Vegas sign and South Strip Transfer Terminal to the Bonneville Transit Center (BTC) and the Fremont Street Experience in Downtown Las Vegas, with stops near every casino.